tremor-rs/tremor-www/src/pages/rfcs/0012-correlation.md

 select event from correlation/err into err;
 ```

-For cases where the event payload should remain unaffected:
+For cases where the event payload should be unaffected:

 ## Reference-level Explanation
 [reference-level-explanation]: #reference-level-explanation